yoshikazuuu/cursed-todolist/.github/README.md

 ## :skull: <samp>Information</samp>

-this is a calendar based appointment and todo-list, created using the low-level library ([ncurses.h](https://invisible-island.net/ncurses/announce.html))
+This is a calendar based appointment and todo-list, created using the low-level library ([ncurses.h](https://invisible-island.net/ncurses/announce.html))

 <br>

 ## :wrench: <samp>Installation</samp>

 1. Download and build ncurses library on your system
+   > HOW?
+Don't be spoiled, use your search engine!
 2. Clone this repository
    ```sh
    git clone https://github.com/Yoshikazuuu/tubes-todolist.git